New Brunswick: When Encryption Hides a Police Killing

 Mental Health Calls and Armed Response

-The Terrell shooting reignited a critical question: why do armed police officers respond to mental health emergencies?
+The Terrell shooting reignited a long-standing question about whether armed police officers should be the default response to mental health emergencies.

 Deborah Terrell needed help.
 She got officers with guns.
-The outcome was tragically predictable—and invisibly executed behind encryption's wall.
+The outcome was tragically predictable—and hidden from public view behind encryption.

-- Alternative response models exist: CAHOOTS in Oregon, Crisis Intervention Teams, mental health professional responders
+- Alternative response models exist—CAHOOTS in Oregon, Crisis Intervention Teams, mental health professional responders—and they work

-- Encryption hides the pattern: Without scanner access, we can't track how often mental health calls end in force
+- Without scanner access, it's impossible to track how often mental health calls end in use of force

-- Each hidden incident is a lost lesson: Communities can't advocate for change they don't know happened
+- Communities can't advocate for change they don't know happened; each hidden incident is a lost lesson

 The Middlesex County System